 Reduce your waste

 Are you looking for ways to reduce the amount of waste you generate, including waste to landfill, plastics and food waste?
-Have a look through some ideas below to get you started.
+Have a look through some ideas below to get you started and visit Avoid waste at home | Sustainability Victoria for more ideas.

 Single use plastics ban